-These amendments address an acknowledged inconsistency between the requirements in PFRS 10 and those in PAS 28 (2011) in dealing with the sale or contribution of assets between an investor and its associate or joint venture.
-The amendments require that a full gain or loss is recognized when a transaction involves a business (whether it is housed in a subsidiary or not).
+PFRS 10, Consolidated Financial Statements, and PAS 28, Investments in Associates and Joint Ventures - Sale or Contribution of Assets between an Investor and its Associate or Joint Venture (Amendments) These amendments address and acknowledged inconsistency between the requirements in PFRS 10 and those in PAS 28 (2011) in dealing with the sale or contribution of assets between an investor and its associate or joint venture.
+These amendments require that a full gain or loss is recognized when a transaction involves a business (whether it is housed in a subsidiary or not).
 A partial gain or loss is recognized when a transaction involves assets that do not constitute a business, even if these assets are housed in a subsidiary.
-These amendments are effective from annual periods beginning on or after 1 January 2016.
-This amendment has no impact on the Group's consolidated financial statements.
+The Group is currently assessing the effect of adopting this standard.